Monday 9 May marks the 127th birthday of the poet Lucien Blaga. On this occasion, the Alba County Library is conducting a series of activities.

 Beginning at 9.00, flowers will be laid, at the bust of the author, on the Aleea Scriitorilor of Alba Iulia.

 From 10.00, 4th grade students of the “Avram Iancu” sports school in Alba Iulia, accompanied by teachers.
-Mayor Lenuța Bra will take part in an interactive public culture activity called “The Basket of Smart Kids”.
+Mayor Lenuța Băra will participate in an interactive public culture activity entitled “The Basket of Smart Kids”.
 They will discover all kinds of curiosities about the life of Lucian Blaga.
 The program for them also includes a tour of the library, and at the end, through the “Games and Books for Children” campaign, the youngsters will go up to the Bibliotheca Alexandrina, where they exchange books and toys.

 The cultural animation activities for children, offered by the “Lucian Blaga” Provincial Library, can be accessed by teachers from all over the province, upon prior appointment, well curated for the moments prepared by the library team.